On the Record: U.S. Rep. Rodney Davis switching vision from IL-13 to IL-15

 QUESTION: You’re now running for a new District.
 Does this change your campaign at all?

 “Absolutely not.
 I’m me.
 I’m not going to change who I am.
 I’m a conservative, I have my core values and principles.
-I’m never going to sacrifice my pro-life or second amendment values,” Rep. Davis said.
+I’m never going to sacrifice my pro-life or Second Amendment values,” Davis said.
 “But I also have a record of getting things done in Washington.
 Recently, I was able to pass a voluntary, private sector, Republican approach to dealing with student debt in this country.
 We have $1.7 trillion in student debt.”

-You can find out more about the law Rep. Davis is speaking about here.
+You can find out more about the law Davis is speaking about here.

 QUESTION: The President’s Build Back Better Bill is at a standstill after U.S. Senator Joe Manchin (D-WV) wouldn’t give his vote.
 You voted against it when it was in the House, can you explain why?

-“I’m so glad Senator Manchin finally stood up and said “enough is enough.”
-This bill would raise taxes, fees, and costs on every single American family at a time this Administration fails to address the inflation pressures that our ravaging our economy right now,” Rep. Davis said.
+“I’m so glad Sen. Manchin finally stood up and said, ‘enough is enough.’
+This bill would raise taxes, fees, and costs on every single American family at a time this Administration fails to address the inflation pressures that our ravaging our economy right now,” Davis said.
 “It would’ve exacerbated our problem at the Southern border.
 We had 11,000 people living under one bridge in Del Rio, Texas not too long ago.
 Immigrants coming across the border.
 That’s the entire size of my hometown of Taylorville, under one bridge.”